StarConKW/starconkw.github.io/_pages/about.md

 ---

+## Prospectus

+To read more about StarCon, our mission, our organizers, and our sponsorship packages, check out our [prospectus](/prospectus)!

+---

 ## Our Name

 The star in StarCon was inspired by the star (asterisk) that is the [wildcard character](http://whatis.techtarget.com/definition/wildcard-character) used in many programming tools.
 This character represents one or more other characters of any type, and our hope is that StarCon can represent many different types of people and topics in technology.